Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 ## Remaining Instances

-There are still approximately 106 instances of `alert()` and `confirm()` remaining in the file.
+There are still approximately 65 instances of `alert()` and `confirm()` remaining in the file.
 These should be replaced in future passes, focusing on:
-- Additional file selection and validation functions (ASAR, UberASM, SSH identity, launch program)
+- Additional profile import/export functions (duplicate instances)
-- Run management functions (create, save, stage, restore)
-- Game launch and USB2SNES upload functions
-- Feedback and comment saving functions
+- Additional trust declaration functions (duplicate instances)
 - Additional validation and error messages
+- Edge cases and error handlers